subsoap/defquest/README.md

 By default, DefQuest saves its data (using DefSave) to a "defquest" file.
 You can set the defquest.defsave_filename string to another file, such as your user profile/game data so that users cannot simply swap their defquest files to cheese quest completion over and over.

-Beware of using Defold's build in date/time functions as they by default work on local timezone.
+Beware of using Lua's build in date/time functions as they by default work on local timezone.